CocktailJS/cocktail/README.md

 ## Getting Started
+Guides will be soon posted on CocktailJS site.

-- Install the module with: `npm install cocktail`
+- Install the module with: `npm install cocktail` or add cocktail to your `package.json` and then `npm install`
-- Start playing by just adding a `require('Cocktail')` in your file.
+- Start playing by just adding a `var Cocktail = require('Cocktail')` in your file.

 ## Documentation